turingschool/front-end-curriculum/lessons/security-with-jwts.md

 ### Creating Endpoints

 Now for the fun part: creating our endpoints.
+Open up Postman to test your endpoints as you create them.
 We already mentioned our app will have 3 API endpoints.

 #### [POST] /authentication (public)